Meta-Sean/Meta-Sean/README.md

 - 🌱 I’m currently learning all things deep learning from NLP techniques, deep RL, audio ML and more generally how to draw insights from data.

-- 👯 I’m looking to collaborate on open source machine learning application.
+- 👯 I’m looking to collaborate on open source ML/AI application.

 ## 🛠 Skills